-Before School is open from the first day of school (8/31/22) through the last day of school from 7:00 - 8:00 AM, housed in the Green Meadow School.
+Before School is open from the first day of school (8/28/24) through the last day of school from 7:00 - 8:00 AM, housed in the Green Meadow School.
 At 7:50 AM, BASEC teachers walk participating before school students to Fowler for the start of the school day.
-After school is open from the first day of school (8/31/22) through the second to last day of the school year from the end of the school day until 6:00 PM.
+After school is open from the first day of school (8/28/24) through the last day of the school year from dismissal until 6:00 PM.
 See our "Calendar" section below for more information.

-BASEC @ Fowler also offers themed Workshops on a range of topics, with three sessions ranging from six to ten weeks in duration over the course of the school year.
+BASEC @ Fowler also offers themed Workshops on a range of topics, with two sessions ranging from six to ten weeks in duration over the course of the school year.
 These workshops provide authentic learning opportunities in subjects like sports, arts, computer coding, science, filmmaking, and more!